Franchise Analysis · FDD Data · 2026

 ~$327,500

 Estimates use midpoint initial investment figures from FDD data.
 Individual costs vary by location, office choice, and deal volume.
 This is illustrative modelling, not a guarantee of outcomes.
-The core argument — that 8% of gross revenues compounds significantly over a multi-year practice — is structural and applies at any income level.
+The core point — that 8% of gross revenues compounds significantly over a multi-year practice — is structural and applies at any income level.

-The $163,500 net income gap represents 32% of total gross commissions.
-At higher income levels, the percentage narrows slightly (the fixed franchise entry cost becomes a smaller proportion), but the annual royalty drag remains constant as a percentage of every deal you close for the life of the agreement.
+The $156,500 net income gap represents 31% of total gross commissions going to the franchise system rather than staying with you.
+At higher income levels, the percentage gap narrows slightly (the fixed entry cost shrinks as a proportion), but the annual royalty drag is permanent for the life of the agreement.

 For the full independent broker career analysis — see is business broker a good career? → and the full income model →